 - Unexpected, random, and uncontrollable interruptions (kids, dogs, deliveries, and so on).

-As we shift and consider how we return to work, these experiences will help define our future working relationships.
+As we shift and consider the future of work, these experiences will continue to define our working relationships, especially as more companies adopt hybrid working models.

 3. Frequent and Empathetic Communications for Better Change Enablement

 Also, change and business leaders learned how to use various communication delivery mediums.
-Virtual meeting technology, email, text, telephone, U.S. mail, and more to help deliver key messages through channels that worked best for people.
+Virtual meeting technology, email, text, telephone, U.S. mail and more to help deliver key messages through channels that work best for people.

-In the pre-COVID world, creating a communication strategy was relatively systematic, but getting leaders to implement it could always be a little tricky.
+In the pre-pandemic world, creating a communication strategy was relatively systematic, but getting leaders to implement it could always be a little tricky.

 During the pandemic, change enablement leaders worked tirelessly to stay abreast of the latest guidelines and rules to ensure they could keep their employees apprised of what was happening, the impact on them, and what their companies were doing to support them and their personal situations.
 Leaders asked their change and communications teams to help drive these important communications rapidly.